 Genre: Psychological drama

-Betty is played by Marie Trintignant, who is a young married alcoholic woman with two children.
-She has a bourgeois husband who finds out that she’s been cheating.
+Betty is played by Marie Trintignant, who is a young married alcoholic woman with two children and her bourgeois husband finds out that she has been cheating on him.

-Betty is quickly removed from the family home by the rich family and separated from her children.
-Betty is taken in by Laure, who is played by Stephane Audran, and has a partner who owns the restaurant that they met in.
+Betty is soon removed from the family home and separated from her own children.
+She is later taken in by Laure, who is played by Stephane Audran, and has a partner who runs the restaurant where they met.

-Betty later plots to steal Laure’s partner and is yet again ousted from that relationship.
+Betty plots to steal Laure’s partner and is yet again ousted from another relationship.

 4. Crazy Heart (2009)